 - £6.83 per hour for 18 - 20

-When deciding to work in the UK while studying, remember to not take on more than you can handle.
+When deciding to work in the UK while studying, remember not to take on more than you can handle.
 Maintain a healthy work-study-life balance to make the most of your time in the UK.

-Finding part time jobs for students in the UK is very easy.
+Finding part-time jobs for students in the UK is very easy.
 You can find work as a bartender, barista and more.
-You will be performing the same duties as someone in a full-time position, but receiving fewer hours so you need to be extremely flexible with your availability.
+You will be performing the same duties as someone in a full-time position but receiving fewer hours, so you need to be extremely flexible with your availability.
 Universities can also assist in your job search.

-Part time jobs for students are limited to a maximum of 20 hours a week.
+Part-time jobs for students are limited to a maximum of 20 hours a week.